jemongolfin98/dig5508-finalproject/readme.md

 ### Created by: Jemon Golfin
 - - -
 #### About the Game:
 This is a platforming video game made with Javascript (p5.js & p5.play).
-The goal of the game is to collect all the coins in each level before time runs out, while also avoiding the enemies and obstacles.
+The goal of the game is to collect all the coins in each level before time runs out, while also avoiding obstacles.
 - - -
 #### Game Video:
 [Video](https://www.youtube.com/watch?v=uiI4LXLMaDU)